Electoral fraud in the United States: By foreign actors

-Confidence in elections
+Consequences

-False claims of fraud have lowered overall levels of trust in elections.
-According to The New York Times, "baseless claims of electoral fraud have battered trust in democracy".
-For the 2024 elections, Rick Hasen was most worried about election denialism which can lead to violence and erode trust in democracy.
+False claims of fraud have been noted to lower overall levels of trust in elections.
 A nationwide study conducted after the 2018 United States elections and published in the Journal of Experimental Political Science found that exposure to claims of voter fraud reduces confidence in electoral integrity, though does not reduce support for democracy itself.
 Corrective messages from mainstream sources did not measurably reduce this distrust.
+In some cases, the spreading of fraud claims has been done to lay the groundwork for overturning election results, most notably in the 2020 presidential election.